sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 set system static-host-mapping host-name mywebsite.com inet '10.20.10.99'
 ```

-This did cause an issue with my gitlab server when using SSH as it would send traffic to my proxy and not my actuall gitlab server.
+This caused an issue with my GitLab server when using SSH as it would send traffic to my proxy and not my actual GitLab server.

-To solve this I setup a "SSH Proxy" on my nginx proxy like so:
+To solve this, I set up a "SSH Proxy" on my nginx proxy like so:

 ```shell
 stream {